What Is the Usual Work Comp Settlement for Lower Back Injury

 After a serious work injury, it’s important to act right away and ensure you have the proper documentation to secure your rightful benefits.
 Unfortunately, that’s not always so easy.
-You’ll need to know what to do and what not to say to your workers’ comp doctor.
+You’ll need to know what to do and what to avoid while on workers' comp, and what not to say to your workers' comp doctor.

-Fortunately, if you’re concerned about your work comp doctor visit, a lawyer from Pothitakis Law Firm, PC can help.
+Fortunately, if you’re concerned about your workers' compensation doctor visit, a lawyer from Pothitakis Law Firm, PC can help.
 We understand how difficult it can be to get your compensation, and we’ll help you fight back for the full funds you deserve after your work accident.

 One of the most damaging things you can do for your work comp claim is to say that your injuries are worse than they are.
 When you go into the office for your independent medical exam, your doctor will need to ensure you’re getting the appropriate treatment.

-If a doctor believes that you’re exaggerating claims of an injury, they may then state that you don’t need workers’ compensation benefits following your injury.
+If a doctor believes that you’re exaggerating claims of an injury, they may then state that you don’t need workers' compensation benefits following your injury.
 Instead, you’ll need to be honest with your doctor, which means you shouldn’t downplay the severity of your symptoms, either.
-Being honest about your condition can help you get the benefits approval you need.
+Being honest about your condition can help you get the benefit approval you require.